 So, forgetting what is behind and straining toward what is ahead, I press on toward the goal to win the prize for which God has called me heavenward in Christ Jesus.
 All of us who are mature should take such a view of things.
 And if on some point you think differently, that too God will make clear to you.
 Only let us live up to what we have already attained.
 (Phil 3:13-16)

-After you’re saved, you have the opportunity to win rewards, or crowns, which will be presented to you immediately after the Rapture.
+After we’re saved, we have the opportunity to win rewards, or crowns, which will be presented to us immediately after the Rapture.
 (1 Cor.
 4:5) Jesus Himself will make the presentation in what will be the biggest awards ceremony ever in the history of mankind.

 The New Testament lists five categories in which crowns will be awarded to qualified believers.